mendelsshop/git_function_history/git-function-history-gui/README.md

 - `Absolute`: This option will search the exact file specified in the text box.

+- `Directory`: This will search any file that has the given directory

 If you select `Relative` or `Absolute` then you will see a text box appear, this is where you enter the filename.

 <img src="https://raw.githubusercontent.com/mendelsshop/git_function_history/main/git-function-history-gui/resources/screenshots/command_bar_file_input.png" width="400">